vajramsrujan/DICOM-Resizer/README.md

 # DICOM-Resizer
-Contains a simple function that resizes DICOM images for Breast Cancer images
+Contains a simple function that resizes DICOM images for Breast Cancer images.

 # DESCRIPTION
-Onboarding Project for loading and resizing DICOM images.
+Part of an onboarding project to learn how to resize DICOM images (eventually buiding up to training a Convolutional Neural Network.)
 Features a function that takes three arguments:

 dicom_resize(path, dimension, savedir)